 When Do Termites Start to Become Active?

 Termites can be a serious problem.
 Unlike some pests, they are more than just a nuisance.
 They can cause damage to property, and once they are in a home, they are difficult to remove.
 To make things worse, when termites infest a home, they often leave behind no immediate signs of the damage that they are causing.
-By the time things become obviously apparent, the damage could be extensive.
+By the time they’re discovered, the damage could be extensive.

-For one of the leading names in termite control, contact our team at Fischer Environmental.
+Preventing termites can be difficult.
+Getting rid of an active infestation is even more so.
+For one of the leading names in termite control, contact our team at Presto-X “Formerly Fischer”.
 We have been serving the pest control needs of homeowners and businesses in the Gulf Coast region for the last 60 years and we bring that experience and expertise to every job.

 When Do Termites Start to Become Active?
 In Louisiana & Mississippi